9 Reasons Why Yoga Teachers Need A Website: It’s true that we live in the age of the Insta-yogi.

-It also means you can keep your existing students updated so that if you move studios or have a new class, they can find this information on your website and continue to practice with you.
+It also means you can keep your existing students updated so that if you move studios or have a new class, they can find this information on your website.
+And then continue to practice with you.

 2. Stand out and build credibility

 As more and more people go through their yoga teacher training, it’s becoming even more important to stand out online.